Background

 New residential and commercial zoning proposed for Montlake

-The proposed Montlake Neighborhood Center and zoning types are shown on this map.
-Find your block and the proposed new zoning (NR, LR2, LR3 or NC2-55), then see below for descriptions of the proposed zoning types.
+The originally proposed Montlake Neighborhood Center, including zoning specifics, was released in 2024 as shown on this map.
+The proposed zoning types (NR, LR2, LR3 and NC2- 55) were also included; see below for descriptions of the proposed zoning types.
 Zone NR applies to all lots in Montlake that are outside the proposed Neighborhood Center.

 Zone NR